mariamALLI/3-column-card-component/3-column-preview-card-component-main/README.md

 ### What I learned

-Some of my major learnings while working through this project includes the use of connectors.
+Some of my major learnings while working through this project includes the use of connectors also the use of em unit for the font-size.

 ```css
 In the media query section